Serandt/VrProjectSite/content/post/evaluation.md

 * It was really fun!
 * The forward movement was exhausting after some time for my legs
 * It was difficult to see the wand (too dark and small)

+I'm happy with the feedback and learned a lot with it!
+I also changed the texture of the wand after that to make it brighter.